deploring/COS80007-Assignment-1/readme.txt

     demonstration will incur the negative marks calculated as 5% of the marks obtained in each marking criteria from 1 to 12.

-Estimated marks:   / 5
+Estimated marks:  4? / 5

-Reasoning:
+Reasoning: Neither of us are good at holding full conversations about software we've made, but we will try to explain everything to the best of our abilities.
+This, however, implies that the demonstration even happens.

 -------------------------------------------------------------------------